Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: System Architecture

 All functions access state through a common \texttt{KVStore} interface that abstracts the underlying store and allows mock injection for testing.
-This design is functionally equivalent to a UDSF~\cite{udsf-patent-2019} as defined in 3GPP TS~29.598, where unstructured UE context is stored externally so that NF instances remain stateless.
+This design is functionally equivalent to a UDSF~\cite{udsf-patent-2019,3gpp-29598}, where unstructured data associated with UE and NF instances is stored externally so that NF instances remain stateless.

 \textit{Concurrency.} Data races are mitigated through Redis's single-threaded execution, isolated key schemas, and \texttt{WATCH}/\texttt{MULTI}/\texttt{EXEC} transactions.
 In practice, the SCTP proxy serializes the NAS state machine per UE, preventing concurrent writes to the same key.